knative/docs/docs/serving/samples/gitwebhook-go/README.md

   and a Docker Hub account configured (we'll use it for a container registry).
 - An account on [GitHub](https://github.com) with read/write access to a repository.
+- A public domain name available over the internet for your service to run this example, if you use the repository in GitHub to send a payload to your webhook service.
+Check the guidance on how to get one for your service with your cloud provider.

 ## Build the sample code